Alpine ibex: Behaviour and ecology

-The Alpine ibex is strictly herbivorous; its diet consists mostly of grass, which is preferred all year; during the summer, ibexes supplement their diet with herbs, while during autumn and winter they also eat dwarf shrubs and conifer shoots.
+The Alpine ibex is strictly herbivorous.
+Its diet consists mostly of grass, which is preferred all year; during the summer, ibexes supplement their diet with herbs, while during autumn and winter they also eat dwarf shrubs and conifer shoots.
 The most-commonly eaten grass genera are Agrostis, Avena, Calamagrostis, Festuca, Phleum, Poa, Sesleria, and Trisetum.
 In the spring, animals of both sexes spend about the same amount of time feeding during the day, while in summer, females, particularly those that are lactating, eat more than males.
 High temperatures cause heat stress in large adult males, reducing their feeding time, but they may avoid this problem by feeding at night.

 In Gran Paradiso, home ranges of the Alpine Ibex can exceed 700 ha and in reintroduced populations, home ranges may approach 3000 ha.
 Home-range size depends on the availability of resources and the time of year.
 Home ranges tend to be largest during summer and autumn, smallest in winter, and intermediate in spring.
 Females' home ranges are usually smaller than those of males.
 Ibexes do not hibernate during the winter; they take shelter on cold winter nights and bask in the mornings.
 They also reduce their heart rate and metabolism.

 The Alpine ibex may compete for resources with chamois and red deer; the presence of these species may force the ibex to occupy higher elevations.
 The Alpine ibex's climbing ability is such that it has been observed scaling the 57-degree slopes of the Cingino Dam in Piedmont, Italy, where it licks salts.
-Only females and kids, which are lighter and have shorter legs than adult males, will climb the steep dam.
-Kids have been observed at 49 m, ascending in a zig-zag path while descending in straight paths.
+Only females and kids, which are lighter and have shorter legs than adult males, climb the steep dam.
+Kids have been observed at 49 m ascending in a zig-zag path and descending in straight paths.